nod-ai/SHARK-TestSuite/e2eshark/README.md

 ### Running tests

 Example 1:
-Run the tests in operators, combinations of the default framework (i.e. pytorch), Use framework to onnx to torch MLIR path (--mode onnx) and run upto inference on default llvm-cpu backend target, use four processor cores (--jobs 4) on your machine, generate report file after running
+Run the tests in operators, combinations folders of the default framework (i.e. pytorch), Use framework to onnx to torch MLIR path (--mode onnx) and run upto inference (default) using llvm-cpu backend (default), use four processor cores (default --jobs 4) on your machine, generate report file after finishing test run
 ```
 python ./run.py --hfhome 'YOUR_PATH'/HF_HOME -c 'path_to_your_torch_mlir_build_dir' -i 'path_to_your_iree_build_dir' --report
 ```